algenty/grafana-flowcharting/README.md

   * UML plan
   * ...

-Our philosophy, draw your artwork and monitor it.
+Draw your artwork and monitor it.

  ## examples
   - Technical schema example